-‘Skinny Repeal’ Could Be Final Effort to Sell a Bill of Goods on Health Care
+‘Skinny Repeal’ Could Be Final Effort to Sell Trumpcare—whatever "Trumpcare" is

 The idea, for all its procedural complexity, is simple enough: At the end of the required 20 hours of Senate debate, and after the required “vote-a-rama” over amendments, if Senate Republicans fail to enact some version of a “straight repeal” of Obamacare or some version of the Better Care Reconciliation Act, Mitch McConnell will offer a stripped-down substitute that does just enough to attract 50 votes.
 The bill will then move to a House-Senate conference, where the real deal would go down.

-A “skinny repeal” would definitely include a repeal of the Obamacare individual mandate — taking down a provision all Republicans purport to hate — and maybe the employer mandate, while repealing some of the Obamacare taxes.
-It would meet the underlying budget resolution’s deficit-reduction requirements because killing the mandate would significantly (by a net figure of $416 billion over ten years, according to a 2016 CBO estimate) reduce the number of people applying for and receiving Obamacare insurance-purchasing tax credits.
-More importantly, a “skinny repeal” would avoid — or at least defer — virtually all the issues Republicans have been fighting over: the Medicaid expansion, Medicaid per capita caps, insurer subsidies, premium changes, mandated health benefits, the Cruz amendment, Planned Parenthood “de-funding” — you name it.
+A “skinny repeal” would definitely include a repeal of the Obamacare individual mandate—taking down a provision all Republicans purport to hate—and maybe the employer mandate, while repealing some of the Obamacare taxes.
+It would meet the underlying budget resolution’s deficit reduction requirements because killing the mandate would significantly (by a net figure of $416 billion over ten years, according to a 2016 CBO estimate) reduce the number of people applying for and receiving Obamacare insurance purchasing tax credits.
+More importantly, a “skinny repeal” would avoid—or at least defer—virtually all the issues Republicans have been fighting over: the Medicaid expansion, Medicaid per capita caps, insurer subsidies, premium changes, mandated health benefits, the Cruz Amendment, Planned Parenthood “de-funding”—you name it.
+Of equal importance, the delay will give Republicans more time to find ways around the procedural road-blocks the Senate parliamentarian has thrown into their path over which provisions do and don’t comply with arcane budget rules.

 The biggest single problem with “skinny repeal” — other than the fact that nobody’s mentioned, much less debated it, before right now — is that it will place senators voting for it on record as favoring legislation that if actually enacted would create insane havoc in insurance markets.
 As Vox’s explainer puts it: